nanovazquez/nanovazquez.github.com/_posts/2012-01-10-running-socket-io-on-windows-azure-web-and-worker-roles.markdown

 tags : [azure, node, socket-io]
 ---

+# Running socket.io on Windows Azure Web and Worker roles

 In this article, we are going to review how to configure a Node.js + [socket.io][] server both inside a web and a worker roles (if you are not familiar with what a web and worker role is, read the following [MSDN article](http://msdn.microsoft.com/en-us/library/gg432976.aspx)).

 Both approaches work with nearly the same code (with a minor tweak to disable WebSockets in Web roles), which leads the decision on what to choose depending solely on your own requirements and needs.